MALABA

 Committee on the Convention on Civil and Political Rights (ICCPR

-Committee) expressed the view based on the interpretation of s 22(1)
+Committee) expressed the view based on the interpretation of section

-of the Marriage Act that early marriage, and the statutory difference
+22(1) of the Marriage Act that early marriage, and the statutory

-in the minimum age of girls and boys for marriage, should be
+difference in the minimum age of girls and boys for marriage, should

 measures to prevent and eliminate prevailing social and cultural